 Areas of study

-Ranked 14th in the world, UNSW Law School is Australia's leader in progressive and rigorous legal education and research.
+Ranked 13th in the world, UNSW Law & Justice is Australia's leader in progressive and rigorous legal education and research.
 Grounded in black letter skills and inspired by principles of justice, we study law in action and make a difference in this world.